jenniew/SparkDLTrigger/README.md

 ![Machine learning data pipeline](Docs/DataPipeline.png)

 ### Results
-The resutls of the DL model(s) training are satisfactoy and match the resutls of the original research paper.
+The results of the DL model(s) training are satisfactoy and match the results of the original research paper.
 ![Loss converging, ROC and AUC](Docs/Loss_ROC_AUC.png)

+### Open data and code
+Data and code to reproduce this work are made available via this repository.

 ### Additional info
 - [Blog post "Machine Learning Pipelines for High Energy Physics Using Apache Spark with BigDL and Analytics Zoo"](https://db-blog.web.cern.ch/blog/luca-canali/machine-learning-pipelines-high-energy-physics-using-apache-spark-bigdl)